|

 welcome (£4 per talk & 50 pence for juniors).

-Tea is served after the talk and there is an opportunity to chat and socialise.
+Tea is served before the talk and there is an opportunity to chat and socialise.

 Membership form